Thomas Wolsey: Rise to prominence

 Wolsey made careful moves to destroy or neutralise other courtiers' influence.
-He helped cause the fall of Edward Stafford, 3rd Duke of Buckingham in 1521, and in 1527 he prosecuted Henry's close friend William Compton and Henry's ex-mistress Anne Stafford, Countess of Huntingdon, for adultery.
+He helped cause the fall of Edward Stafford, 3rd Duke of Buckingham in 1521, and in 1527 he prosecuted, unsuccessfully, Henry's close friend William Compton and Henry's ex-mistress Anne Stafford, Countess of Huntingdon, for adultery.
 In the case of Charles Brandon, 1st Duke of Suffolk, Wolsey adopted a different strategy, attempting to win Suffolk's favour by his actions after the duke secretly married Henry's sister Mary Tudor, Dowager Queen of France, much to the king's displeasure.
-Wolsey advised the king not to execute the newlyweds but to embrace them; whether this was out of care for the couple or because of the threat they posed to his own safety remains unclear.
-The bride, both as sister to Henry and as Dowager Queen of France, had high royal status that could have threatened Wolsey had she so chosen.
+Wolsey advised the king not to execute the newlyweds but to embrace them; Brandon was already friends with Wolsey as well as a kinsman.
+However the bride, both as sister to Henry and as Dowager Queen of France, had high royal status that could have threatened Wolsey had she so chosen.

 Wolsey's rise to a position of great secular power paralleled his increasing status in the church.
 He became a canon of Windsor in 1511.
 In 1514 he was made Bishop of Lincoln and then Archbishop of York in the same year.
 Pope Leo X made him a cardinal in 1515, with the titular church of St Cecilia in Trastevere.
-In 1518 he was appointed as abbot of St.Albans and bishop of Bath.
+In 1518 he was appointed as abbot of St. Albans and bishop of Bath.
 Following the success of the English campaign in France and the peace negotiations that followed, Wolsey's ecclesiastical career advanced further: in 1523 he became Bishop of Durham, a post with wide political powers, and thus became known as Prince-Bishop of Durham.
 In 1529 he moved on from the bishop position in Durham to become the Bishop of Winchester.
-With his roles in the church came great wealth and estates.
-With the accumulation of his different roles in the church he made upwards of £35,000 a year.
+With his roles in the church came great wealth and estates, and with the accumulation of his different roles in the church he made upwards of £35,000 a year.